jmueller187/MechaCar_Statistical_Analysis/README.md

 ## Linear Regression to Predict MPG
 - Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?<br>
-According to the results as seen in Image 1 below, vehicle length and ground celarance (as well as intercept) are statistically unlikely to provide random amounts of variance to the linear model.
-In other words, vehicle length and ground clearance have a significant impact on MPG based on our testing.
+According to the results as seen in Image 1 below, vehicle length and ground clearance (as well as intercept) are statistically unlikely to provide random amounts of variance to the linear model.
+In other words, vehicle length and ground clearance have a significant impact on MPG per the test results.

 - Is the slope of the linear model considered to be zero?
 Why or why not?<br>
 The slope of the linear model is not considered to be zero due to the following: The p-value of our linear regression analysis is 5.08 x 10-8, which is much smaller than our assumed significance level of 0.05%.
 Therefore, we can state that there is sufficient evidence to reject our null hypothesis, which means that the slope of our linear model is not zero.